Xunnamius/project-utils/packages/plugin-lint/README.md

 - All valid [sub-roots][12] defined in the `package.json` `workspaces` field are recursively linted

-These additional checks are performed only if linting a [monorepo package root][12]:
+These additional checks are performed only if linting a [sub-root][12]:

 - ⛔ Errors when this package's `package.json` file is not parsable
 - ⛔ † Errors when this package's source imports another package from the same